iggy18/codefellows-102-/README.md

 reading notes for code 102

 ##about me
-I am seth, a student at codefellows
+'I am seth', a student at codefellows
 ## Growth mindset
 what growth mindset is